RamiKrispin/deploy-flex-actions/README.md

 ## Set Docker environment

-The main requirement for build a Docker image, besides having Docker Desktop, is a `Dockerfile` file.
-The `Dockerfile` containes a list of instruction for the `docker build` command about how to constract the image.
-There are multiple approaches for setting a Docker environment with the [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-My approach is to minimize the `Dockerfile` length by using utility files and automating the process by using `bash` scrips.
+Besides having Docker Desktop, the main requirement for building a Docker image is a [Dockerfile](https://github.com/RamiKrispin/deploy-flex-actions/blob/main/docker/Dockerfile) file.
+The `Dockerfile` contains a list of instructions for the `docker build` command about how to construct the image.
+There are multiple approaches for setting up a Docker environment with the [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+My approach is minimizing the Dockerfile length by using utility files and automating the process using `bash` scrips.
 This makes the `Dockerfile` cleaner, yielding a smaller image size with fewer layers.
 Below is the tree of the `docker` folder in this tutorial:

 ``` shell
 .